Home

 Relief for Your Cat

-Of course, the best relief is to prevent your cat from experiencing the problem in the first place.
+Of course, the best relief is to prevent your feline companion from experiencing the problem in the first place.
 Your flea control efforts are essential for this.

-However, if your cat is suffering the uncomfortable symptoms of flea-bite hypersensitivity and bites, you can use natural cat flea allergy solutions to give your kitty relief until you can get the situation under control.
+However, if your cat is suffering the uncomfortable symptoms of flea allergies and bites, you can use natural allergy solutions to give your kitty relief until you can get the situation under control.

 Flea control efforts should be used in combination with any other relief you provide for your cat.
 This will keep the problem from recurring.